hop-along-polly/mimic/CONTRIBUTING.md

 ## Versioning

-Currently Testerozza is not being versioned.
+Currently Mimic is not being versioned.
 It's initial release will be `v0.1.0` and then we will follow semantic versioning.
 While in development no LTS tags will be published.

 ## Getting Started